 And suddenly, they experienced a break-through.
 They get that elusive second deal.
 Or they raised the money at the very last minute, which launched them to the level of success they’re at now.

-The stages of the successful entrepreneur is an interesting phenomenon that I've observed again and again.
-While not all stages MUST be experienced, they often are in some way or another.
+The phases of the successful entrepreneur is an interesting phenomenon that I've observed again and again.
+While not all phases MUST be experienced, they often are in some way or another.

-Understanding, accepting, and embracing these 10 stages is essential for achieving anything worthwhile.
+Understanding, accepting, and embracing these 10 phases is essential for achieving anything worthwhile.

 I'd be interested to hear about your experiences with this “theory”!